remla24-02/operation/README.md

 ``` console
 vagrant ssh controller -c "sudo microk8s kubectl get nodes -o wide"
 ```
-If a node doesn't show up just run `vagrant provision` again and that should fix it.
+If a node doesn't show up running `vagrant provision` again should fix the problem.
+As previously mentioned, they don't always attach properly.

 ## Usage
 Once the application has been deployed, you can go to http://localhost:8000/